JacoboBlandonPineda/jbp-website/README.md

-# jbp-website
+# jbp-website/en
-Here goes most of the source code of my personal website.
+This is the branch that contains the source code to the English locale of my website.